yemouu/CPU-Simulator/readme.md

-## CPU-Simulator GUI
+# CPU-Simulator GUI
-A grahical user interface application with these components: CPU Simulator, QR code and Barcode Generator.
+A GUI application designed to simulate CPU scheduling algorithms.
+Project for Operating Systems Course.

-## License
+# License
 This project is licensed under the terms of the [MIT license](https://choosealicense.com/licenses/mit/).